Exploration of Mars: Zubrin

-Probing difficulties
+Probe difficulties

 The challenge, complexity and length of Mars missions have led to many mission failures.
 The high failure rate of missions attempting to explore Mars is informally called the "Mars Curse" or "Martian Curse".
 The phrase "Galactic Ghoul" or "Great Galactic Ghoul" refers to a fictitious space monster that subsists on a diet of Mars probes, and is sometimes facetiously used to "explain" the recurring difficulties.

 Two Soviet probes were sent to Mars in 1988 as part of the Phobos program.
 Phobos 1 operated normally until an expected communications session on 2 September 1988 failed to occur.
 The problem was traced to a software error, which deactivated Phobos 1's attitude thrusters, causing the spacecraft's solar arrays to no longer point at the Sun, depleting Phobos 1's batteries.
 Phobos 2 operated normally throughout its cruise and Mars orbital insertion phases on January 29, 1989, gathering data on the Sun, interplanetary medium, Mars, and Phobos.
-Shortly before the final phase of the mission – during which the spacecraft was to approach within 50 m of Phobos' surface and release two landers, one a mobile 'hopper', the other a stationary platform – contact with Phobos 2 was lost.
+Shortly before the final phase of the mission – during which the spacecraft was to approach within 50 m of Phobos's surface and release two landers, one a mobile 'hopper', the other a stationary platform – contact with Phobos 2 was lost.
 The mission ended when the spacecraft signal failed to be successfully reacquired on March 27, 1989.
 The cause of the failure was determined to be a malfunction of the on-board computer.

-Just a few years later in 1992 Mars Observer, launched by NASA, failed as it approached Mars.
-Mars 96, an orbiter launched on November 16, 1996 by Russia failed, when the planned second burn of the Block D-2 fourth stage did not occur.
+Just a few years later in 1992, Mars Observer, launched by NASA, failed as it approached Mars.
+Mars 96, an orbiter launched on November 16, 1996, by Russia failed, when the planned second burn of the Block D-2 fourth stage did not occur.

 Following the success of Global Surveyor and Pathfinder, another spate of failures occurred in 1998 and 1999, with the Japanese Nozomi orbiter and NASA's Mars Climate Orbiter, Mars Polar Lander, and Deep Space 2 penetrators all suffering various fatal errors.
-The Mars Climate Orbiter was noted for mixing up U.S. customary units with metric units, causing the orbiter to burn up while entering Mars' atmosphere.
+The Mars Climate Orbiter was noted for mixing up U.S. customary units with metric units, causing the orbiter to burn up while entering Mars's atmosphere.

 The European Space Agency has also attempted to land two probes on the Martian surface; Beagle 2, a British-built lander that failed to deploy its solar arrays properly after touchdown in December 2003, and Schiaparelli, which was flown along the ExoMars Trace Gas Orbiter.
 Contact with the Schiaparelli EDM lander was lost 50 seconds before touchdown.
 It was later confirmed that the lander struck the surface at a high velocity, possibly exploding.